Applications for NanoSlick Tungsten Disulfide Lubricants

 Properties of Tungsten Disulfide

-Tungsten Disulfide (WS2) is a well-known, grayish-black, inorganic compound that has a layered structure.
-Here are some of the essential properties of Tungsten Disulfide:
+Tungsten Disulfide (WS2) is a renowned inorganic compound with a layered structure.
+Its key properties include:

 💡 key Takeaway: